George Seawright

 George Seawright (c.1951 – 3 December 1987) was a Scottish-born unionist politician in Northern Ireland and loyalist paramilitary in the Ulster Volunteer Force.
 He was assassinated by the Irish People's Liberation Organisation in 1987.

 Early life

-Born in Glasgow, Scotland from an Ulster Protestant background, Seawright lived in Drumchapel and worked in the shipyards of Clydeside.
+Born in Glasgow, Scotland, from an Ulster Protestant background, Seawright lived in Drumchapel and worked in the shipyards of Clydeside.
 Also living for a time in Springburn, he was one of the few Scots to join the Ulster Protestant Volunteers in the late 1960s.

-He then worked in the Harland and Wolff shipyard in Belfast until entering politics as a member of the Democratic Unionist Party.
+He then worked in the Harland and Wolff shipyard in Belfast until entering politics as a member of the Democratic Unionist Party (DUP).
 As well as being a shipyard worker he also served as a lay preacher and was an elder in north Belfast's John Knox Memorial Free Presbyterian Church.
 Seawright was also a member of an Orange Lodge in the Ballysillan area of North Belfast and the Apprentice Boys of Derry.
 He lived in the unionist Glencairn estate in the northwest of the city with his wife and three children.